heartpoints/heartpoints.org/docs/editableFields.md

 may or may not be asynchronous.
 I can continue to make changes while validation has not completed.
 Perhaps I want a way to undo / cancel the changes vs. apply them.
 Unless I apply, the field does not receive changes.
 Perhaps I cannot apply until validated?
 Perhaps I do not validate until attempting to apply?
 Perhaps I apply immediately sometimes?

+# Should I just use React state?

+If I do then that state gets hidden inside of the react component hierarchy.